Project Websites

 Project SEARCH

-VCU-RRTC on on Employment of Transition-Age Youth with Disabilities
+VCU-RRTC on the Employment of Transition-Age Youth with Disabilities

-The VCU-RRTC on Employment of Transition-Age Youth with Disabilities will conduct six studies to generate evidence-based interventions to assist youth to enter competitive integrated employment.
+The VCU-RRTC on Employment of Transition-Age Youth with Disabilities will conduct six studies to generate evidence-based interventions to assist youth in entering competitive integrated employment.
 This RRTC is in partnership with the University of Wisconsin-Madison, Vanderbilt University, and Kent State University.
-It will focus on pre-employment training for younger adolescents, postsecondary and supported college education training for universities that are serving students with intellectual and developmental disabilities, as well as internships for youth with emotional, learning and behavioral disorders.
-Funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant #90RTEM0002).
+It will focus on pre-employment training for younger adolescents, postsecondary and supported college education training for universities that are serving students with intellectual and developmental disabilities, as well as internships for youth with emotional, learning, and behavioral disorders.
+Funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant #90RTEM0014).